gderosa/timeq/README.md

 Alternatively, you can look into [`Makefile`](Makefile) to see the underlying command lines you can run manually (currently based on `latexmk`).

+Or just rely on your IDE or editor (see below).

+### Conflicts

+Don't use `make` or `latexmk` from the command line (especially consinuous build) if you have an auto-build plugin or functionality enabled in your editor or IDE.

+Either disable the functionality, or use it exclusively (especially if based on `latexmk`).

 ## LaTeX
 A full LaTeX installation is assumed in this document.